novainsilico/vpop-calibration/docs/nlme_model.md

 ## Likelihood maximization

 Optimizing an NLME model with respect to an observation data set can be expressed as a maximum likelihood problem.
 In fact this formulation only applies to the framework of optimizing the PDU distributions, and handling MI (fixed effects) is a specific issue.
-We assume now that all parameters are PDUs.
+We assume now that all parameters are PDUs ($\theta_i = \phi_i$).

 ### Total likelihood formulation